Tushika25/Gladiators/README.md

 - The whiteboard also contains multiple features like colorful pens, pens of different sizes, clear canvas, redo and undo drawing options.

 Total Number of incorporated features : 14.

-For detailed Demo and complete documentation refer to the 'Documentation' file in the repo.
+### For detailed Demo and complete documentation refer to the 'Documentation_Gladiators' file in the repo.

 # Video page :
 ![Example Image](https://github.com/Tushika25/Gladiators/blob/main/Video%20page.png)